kselnaag/algos/README.md

 s3 := &myType{2, 3}
 arr := []*myType{s3, s2, s1}
 array.InsertSort(arr)
+// {s1, s2, s3}
 ```

-This approach used in arrays mostly.
+This approach used in arrays.
 Other data types are under construction and use `Ord` or `any` interfaces.

-There are some links you may interested in.

 ----